Andy-Taison/CPP_notes/cpp_notes.md

 ##### Move Semantics (C++11+)

 `std::move()`
 * Moves resource ownership rather than copying
+* Transfers the pointer to its heap memory avoiding unnecessary copies
 * Useful for performance with **large objects** or **unique_ptrs**
 * For user-defined types, define [move constructor and move assignment operator](#rule-of-5)